 With Apple supporting NFC on iPhone, we take a look at the top 3 NFC scanning apps in the App Store so you can get the most out of this new functionality.

 Since the release of iPhone 6, Apple has included NFC as standard hardware on every iPhone but has made little mention of the technology itself, instead focusing on Apple Pay, which is how most people are familiar with NFC.
-In-fact, Apple kept NFC functionality locked to Apple Pay for the iPhone 6 and 6s generations.
+In fact, Apple kept NFC functionality locked to Apple Pay for the iPhone 6 and 6s generations.
 That changed for iPhone 7 and newer with the introduction of iOS 11 in 2017 which opened up NFC tag reading through a supporting app.
 Since then, Apple has continued to evolve NFC technology.

 If you are unsure if your iPhone supports NFC scanning, check out our iPhone NFC Compatibility Guide.

 NFC tags and the iPhone’s ability to read them changes the game.
 Bluetooth and WiFi simply require too much power to enable everyday objects like posters, apparel, keychains, sports equipment, business cards, and more.
 NFC does not require any internal power, instead the reading device (your iPhone) supplies the power wirelessly.
 As a result NFC can enable nearly anything with a web experience.

 For the first time, iPhone 7 and newer owners can discover what Android has had for years; the ability to tap into an ever growing number of NFC enabled objects.
 Unlike Android, where NFC tags can be read from the home screen, Apple requires users with iPhones 7 - iPhone X to install an app to read NFC. iPhone XS, XR and newer, however, can read NFC tags natively without an app.